dyne/Zenroom/docs/article/views/decode_language_patterns.md

 ## Syntax-Directed Translation

 Lua is an interpreted, cross-platform, embeddable, performant and low-footprint language.
-Lua's popularity is on the rise in the last couple of years.
+Lua's popularity is on the rise in the last couple of years [@costin2017lua].
 Simple design and efficient usage of resources combined with its performance make it attractive for production web applications even to big organizations such as Wikipedia, CloudFlare and GitHub.
 In addition to this, Lua is one of the preferred choices for programming embedded and IoT devices.
-This context allows to assume a large and growing Lua codebase yet to be assessed.
-This growing Lua codebase could be potentially driving production servers and extremely large number of devices, some perhaps with mission-critical function for example in automotive or home-automation domains. [@costin2017lua]
+This context allows an assumption of a large and growing Lua codebase yet to be assessed.
+This growing Lua codebase could be potentially driving production servers and an extremely large number of devices, some perhaps with mission-critical function for example in automotive or home-automation domains.

-Lua solidity has been well tested through a number of public applications including the adoption by the gaming industry for untrusted language processing in "World of Warcraft" scripting.
+Lua stability has been extensively tested through a number of public applications including the adoption by the gaming industry for untrusted language processing in "World of Warcraft" scripting.
 It is ideal for implementing an external DSL using C or Python as a host language.

-Lua is also tooled with a working VPL implementation for code visualisation in BLOCKS, allowing the project to jump-start into an early phase of prototyping DECODE smart-rules in a visual way and involving directly pilot participants.
+Lua is also tooled with a working VPE implementation for code visualisation in BLOCKS, allowing the project to jump-start into an early phase of prototyping DECODE smart-rules in a visual way and directly involving pilot participants.

 ## Satisfiability Modulo theories